 Some of the things on this page are controversial.
 Again - Karen's opinions are not rules.
 Do your own homework and make your own decisions.

 Laundry products change over time and what I use also changes.
-BioKleen Premium Plus Laundry Powder is one that I have used for many years periodically and it has always worked for me.
+BioKleen Premium Plus Laundry Powder is one that I have used for many years and it has always worked for me.
 I can find it locally and it is reliable for me.
-For a liquid, I (Karen) have been pretty happy with Target Up and Up Unscented free and clear liquid.
-I don't like that it has optical brighteners in it, so I don't love it, but it seems to work well for this type of product.
-Some other store-brand unscented liquids just don't get things clean as well as the Target Up and Up but it varies.
-The contents of the bottles seem to vary from bottle to bottle or box to box, too, even though that ought not be true.
-I real life, there does seem to be product quality variations.
-The similar unscented liquid from Tide is much too bubbly in my soft water and a tiny bit of Tide oversuds for me, so I expect that it would be great in hard water.
+For a liquid, I (Karen), I don't have a favorite.
+It is difficult to find a liquid that doesn't have methylisothiazonlinone (MIT) in it.
+I don't like optical brighteners either.
+You can search online to learn about both of those ingredients.
+Read your labels.
+There does seem to be product quality variations batch to batch of landry liquids, too..
+Unscented liquid from Tide is much too bubbly in my soft water and a tiny bit of Tide oversuds for me, so I expect that it would be great in hard water.
 Generally, Tide cleans very well.

 Regular Tide liquid is the most popular detergent for cloth diapers and it cleans well.
 However, increasingly more and more people cannot tolerate the smell of it.
 P&G changed it in recent years and the smell is more potent and doesn't wash out in rinse cycles anymore.
+The smell is designed to stay.
+It takes a strong sovent to remove it, if it is even possible to remove the fragrance.
 The smell even transfers onto furniture.
 The smell doesn't go away for a long time after someone who used Tide or any fragranced petroleum-based laundry liquid sits down on a fabric couch.
 That concerns me.

 Research the scary neurotoxic chemicals in fragrance for yourself and you'll switch all products to everything in your entire household too, especially if anyone in your home has ever had a migraine.
-The fragrance chemicals decision is yours to make but it does bear some research.
-Fragrance is not a "nothing" - it really acts on the brain and can even be addictive.
+The fragrance chemical decision is yours to make, but it does bear some research.
+Fragrance is not a "nothing".
+They are actually chemicals in the air that you breathe in and they act on the brain and can even be addictive.
 This applies to air scents and perfumes too.
-Do you homework on the fragrance issue, or just play it conservatively and choose something unscented to keep it simple.
+Do you homework on the fragrance issue, or just play it conservatively and choose something fragrance-free or at least unscented to keep it simple.
 Unfortunately laundry product manufacturers are not required to fully disclose ingredients on the label.
 Check ewg.org for ingredient information.